StanleyWan/FCND-Controls-CPP/README.md

 ![s2testresult](./images/s2testresult.png)

 ## Scenario 3: Position/velocity and yaw angle control(scenario 3)
-The control mainly consists of three controllers.
-They are Altitude(Z) Controller, Lateral (X,Y) Controller and Yaw Controller.

 ### Altitude Controller
 Altitude controller in scenario 3 is a PD controller.
 Based on the input of the position and velocity, the Altitude controller generates the desired acceleration which then be converted to thrust command to Roll-Pitch Controller as well as the drone.

 ![Equation2](./images/equation2.png)

-We can based on the difference between the command position and actual position, multiply with the gain of the Altitude controller to get a proportional controlling.
-And the difference between the command of velocity and actual velocity , multiply with the gain of the Altitude controller to get a Derivative controlling
+We can based on the difference between the command position and actual position, multiply with the parameter of the Altitude controller to get a proportional control (p_term).
+And the difference between the command of velocity and actual velocity , multiply with the parameter of the Altitude controller to get a Derivative control (d_term).

 ### Lateral Controller
 Lateral Controller is a PD controller.
 The drone generate lateral acceleration by changing the body orientation.
 The equation have the following form: